 Mention Spring in Japan and most people immediately think of the cherry blossom (sakura in Japanese).
 Often however their thoughts don’t go much further.

-Today I want to talk about the cherry blossom because it is so beautiful.
-However the cherry blossom season doesn't last for the whole of Spring (Haru).
+Today I was going to talk about the cherry blossom because it is so beautiful.
+However, the cherry blossom season doesn't last for the whole of Spring (Haru) and there much more to enjoy too.
 As the title of this blog suggests, I'm going to talk about spring in Japan - when to go and what else to do in Spring in addition to seeing the cherry blossom.

 When To Go to Japan for the Spring

 Spring is considered by the Japanese as the first of the four seasons.
 So when is the spring in Japan?
-It is sensible to start with the cherry blossom season.
+Perhaps it is reasonable to consider spring is the start of the cherry blossom season.

 The peak of the spring cherry blossom season is earlier in the south (Okinawa) where flowers open in mid/late January peaking early February.